 Recipe Step-By-Step Directions:

 Step 1: In a large bowl, combine the ground turkey, gluten free bread crumbs, egg, milk, and seasoning.
-Mix well, so the bread crumbs and seasonings are mixed evenly through the meat mixture.
+Mix well so that the bread crumbs and seasonings are mixed evenly through the meat mixture.

 Step 2: Use your hands to roll the turkey mixture into balls and drop them into the pasta sauce.

 Step 3: Use a spoon to cover the meatballs with sauce.
 Cover and cook the meatballs one of two ways: